 Global Registration Identifier for Donors

-The World Marrow Donor Association (WMDA) has approved and is requiring an updated global standard for donor identification be implemented by November 2019.
-The new standard is called the Global Registration Identifier for Donors (GRID).
+The World Marrow Donor Association (WMDA) is requiring an updated global standard for donor identification; WMDA collaborated with ICCBBA to develop and implement a Global Registration Identifier for Donors (GRID).

 What is GRID?

 The GRID standard is a 19-character identifier composed of three elements:

 4-digit Issuing Organization Number (ION) – The National

 Marrow Donor Program® (NMDP) / Be The Match® ION is 3553

 13-character Registration Donor Identifier (RDI) assigned by the issuing

 - A 2-digit checksum – a calculated number that ensures the preceding 17 digits are accurate and not mistyped

 *other registries may have capitalized alpha characters in their GRID